mahmoodhamdi/khuta/README.md

 - Universal user access—no complex role management
 - Complete data isolation—users can only access their own registered children and reports
 - Secure local storage of credentials and user data
+- full reset password functionality
+- full email verification process

 ## 3. 🧠 How It Works

 1. **Sign In / Sign Up:**
-   Create an account or log in using your email and password
+   - Create an account or log in using your email and password
+   - Verify your account

 2. **Add Child Profile:**
    Enter basic information about the child to be assessed